bradynowens/bradynowens/README.md

 * Worked on this when I took Wright State CS-1160 equivalent.
 * Basically follows the original game design
 * Start with a certain amount of resources and population and the goal is to manage the resources while keep population up and growing for ten years.
 After ten years the game ends and you win.

+### - Catacomb Crawler game with Java Code

+* Worked on this when I took CS-1180.
+* Start by picking a number between 5 and